Do parents have to pay child maintenance?

 • The amount of care each parent provides and how the child's time is split between each parent

-How do you work out the monthly payments?
+How do you work out the monthly payments for child maintenance?

 Although it can seem daunting trying to figure out how much a child should receive every month, there are two ways you can determine the maintenance that ought to be paid: